 I’m not implying it’s a derivative of Lempel-Ziv.
 It’s not.
 It’s called LOCO: Lossless Image Compression.
 I don’t even remember the letters, but you can find it.
 It’s really amazing.
 By the way, an interesting side issue is: one might ask himself why is it that it’s important to have lossless data compression of pictures?
 After all, some distortion won’t matter, right?
 But the point is that when you go to Mars, you don’t know what to expect; and when you throw away information, you don’t know what it is that you’re losing.
 The same thing applied to medical information.
 When you compress, you want to compress tomographic pictures and X-rays and so forth.
 The medical doctors won’t let you discard anything because they’re afraid of being sued, of course.
 Somebody who might then sue them for ignoring the fact that they had cancer and they didn’t see it.

 This is another avenue where noiseless data compression is being used heavily.
-Although the compression rate saving might be only 60% or so, but nevertheless, when you have to store a huge amount of data… I think that by US federal laws, you must keep the record of any US citizen which is older than 21.
+Although the compression rate saving might be only 60 percent or so, but nevertheless, when you have to store a huge amount of data… I think that by US federal laws, you must keep the record of any US citizen which is older than 21.
 You are not supposed to destroy data.
 So where do you store it?
 So, if you save 60% of the data, it means not building another wing to a hospital, which is a huge amount of money.